wombleton/gitlaw-nz/acts/R/Railways Act 2005.md

 *   All fees and other money (not being fines, infringement fees, or other penalties) received or recovered for the purposes of this Act must be paid or credited to the Authority.

-    Compare: 1989 No 74 [s 65][213]
+    Compare: 1989 No 74 [s 65][214]

 #### Infringement offences

 ##### 98 Infringement offences

-*   (1) If a person is alleged to have committed an infringement offence, that person may either---
+*   (1) If a person is alleged to have committed an infringement offence, the person may either---

-    *   (a) be proceeded against summarily for the alleged offence; or
+    *   (a) be proceeded against by filing a charging document under [section 14][215] of the Criminal Procedure Act 2011; or

     *   (b) be served with an infringement notice as provided in [section 99][123].

-    (2) Despite anything in [section 21][214] of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to lay an information is not necessary if the enforcement authority proceeds with an infringement offence summarily.
+    (2) Despite [section 21][216] of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to file a charging document is not necessary if the enforcement authority commences proceedings for an infringement offence by filing a charging document under the [Criminal Procedure Act 2011][217].

+    Section 98: replaced, on 1 July 2013, by [section 413][197] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 99 Issue of infringement notice